-Decarbonization has become a global imperative and a priority for governments, companies, and society at large.
-This report discusses how the decarbonization of steel can be accelerated by activating the value chain and how collaboration plays a critical role in making this happen.
+Decarbonisation has become a global imperative and a priority for governments, companies and society at large.
+This report discusses how the decarbonisation of steel can be accelerated by activating the value chain and how collaboration plays a critical role in making this happen.
 It also identifies some major barriers and proposes potential solutions to overcome these challenges in order to achieve net-zero carbon emissions.

 Towards a low-carbon world: Steel’s route

-A critical factor for success: Decarbonizing steel production
+A critical factor for success: Decarbonising steel production

-There are four major pathways to reducing primary steel production's carbon footprint, and if implemented successfully, each of them could reduce emissions by at least 60%.
-Decarbonizing the sector involves overcoming several challenges—the most significant being the lack of affordable green energy supply, underdeveloped environmental policies, and the need for technological innovation to process varying iron ore quality.
+There are four major pathways to reducing primary steel production's carbon footprint and if implemented successfully, each of them could reduce emissions by at least 60%.
+Decarbonising the sector involves overcoming several challenges—the most significant being the lack of affordable green energy supply, underdeveloped environmental policies and the need for technological innovation to process varying iron ore quality.
 This paper suggests clear strategies and solutions for overcoming these barriers with far-reaching potential in progressing the energy transition and stimulating the green economy.
-With collaboration across the industry, innovation, and ambition, these strategies will significantly reduce steel’s net emissions.
+With collaboration across the industry, innovation and ambition, these strategies will significantly reduce steel’s net emissions.

 1 Excluding some steel finishing and end-market applications.

-There is tremendous appetite across the steel value chain to decarbonize.
-The technological pathways are clear, it is now all about synchronizing strategies and investments
+There is tremendous appetite across the steel value chain to decarbonise.
+The technological pathways are clear, it is now all about synchronising strategies and investments

 -Vincent Oomes, Partner, Monitor Deloitte